Variety - David Harvey

 Speaking of a car chase, I was immensely impressed with the stunt and camera work of the film’s third act.
 It’s crazy-intense and had something like Mad Max: Fury Road been focused on only a couple of cars, and not dozens – this would be how it would have looked.
 It’s a breathless sequence and it just keeps going.
 I can’t properly express my love for what the filmmakers accomplished here – especially for what is essentially an indie film.
 Brilliant camera and stunt work?
 Holy cow, yes!
 Technically, I can find no fault.
 And with the mention above of this is what a quality and effective film looks like.→

-The buzzed about Scandinavian dark and thrilling Lake Bodom 2016 has made a mark in the genre scene and the cinematography has been praised by The Hollywood Reporter, Variety and many more.
-Daniel has shot over 400 commercials for national and international clients all over the world.
-He has a Masters degree in Cinematography from Aalto University and is a member of the Finnish Society of Cinematographers, F.S.C.
-Daniel is a social guy and always does the most to make the director's vision even greater.
+His work is cinematic with clear aim for captivating and heightened atmosphere always focusing on the narrative.
+Daniel enjoys finding the right visual language for each project and feels the interaction with people is essential in the film making process.
+His credits include 7 feature films.
+The buzzed about Scandinavian dark and thrilling Lake Bodom 2016 made a mark in the genre scene and the cinematography has been praised by The Hollywood Reporter, Variety and many more.
+Daniel has shot over 500 commercials all over the world.
+He is a member of the Finnish Society of Cinematographers, F.S.C.